This first-ever event was held in memory of Wallenpaupack Area graduate Tyler Whitman

 Despite being heartbroken, the Whitman Family wasted no time in planning ways to honor Tyler's memory.
 First on that list was establishing a scholarship fund at his alma mater, Wallenpaupack Area.

-Page 2 of 3 - Then, in an effort to help fund that endowment, the Whitmans began organizing an event might appeal to the entire community.
+Then, in an effort to help fund that endowment, the Whitmans began organizing an event might appeal to the entire community.

 That event took shape in the form of a 5K race/walk, the inaugural edition of which took place Saturday afternoon in Hawley's Bingham Park.